nettempo/terraform-venv/README.md

 # terraform-venv

-Creates a virtual terraform envirnment in your current directory, which allows you to run a specific version of terraform for this project.
+Creates a virtual terraform envirnment in your current directory, which allows you to run a specific version of terraform for a project.

 ## Instructions
 ### Setting up